shreeshailaya/C-DAC-Notes/Python Django/Readme.md

     Commented out text
     {% endcomment %}
 ```
+### include tag
+- Include tag inject the code of one template to the another template
+- include tag do not override the existing code
+- where ever you put include it will call whole template there
+- you have to just mention `{% include 'template_name.html' %}`
 ### extends tag
 - extends tag is used for inheritance of templates in django
 - One needs to repeat the same code again and again.
 Using extends we can inherit templates as well as variables.